Creatine

-Creatine (/ˈkriːətiːn/ or /ˈkriːətɪn/) is an organic compound that, in vertebrates, facilitates recycling of adenosine triphosphate (ATP), primarily in muscle and brain tissue.
+Creatine (/ˈkriːətiːn/ or /ˈkriːətɪn/) is an organic compound that facilitates recycling of adenosine triphosphate (ATP) in vertebrates, primarily in their muscle and brain tissue.
+It is a popular dietary supplement.

 Its phosphorylated form, phosphocreatine, donates phosphate groups to adenosine diphosphate (ADP), turning it back into ATP.
 Creatine also acts as a buffer.
-It has the nominal formula (H2N)(HN)CN(CH3)CH2CO2H and in solutions, exists in various tautomers, including a neutral form and zwitterionic forms.
+It has the nominal formula (H2N)(HN)CN(CH3)CH2CO2H.
+In solutions, it exists in various tautomers, including a neutral form and zwitterionic forms.

 History

-Creatine was first identified in 1832 when Michel Eugène Chevreul isolated it from the basified water-extract of skeletal muscle.
+Creatine was first identified in 1832 when Michel Eugène Chevreul isolated the precipitate from the basified water-extract of skeletal muscle.
 He later named the crystallized precipitate after the Greek word for meat, κρέας (kreas).
 In 1928, creatine was shown to exist in equilibrium with creatinine.
 Studies in the 1920s showed that consumption of large amounts of creatine did not result in its excretion.
 This result pointed to the ability of the body to store creatine, which in turn suggested its use as a dietary supplement.

 In 1912, Harvard University researchers Otto Folin and Willey Glover Denis found evidence that ingesting creatine can dramatically boost the creatine content of the muscle.
 The discovery of phosphocreatine was reported in 1927.

-In the 1960s, the enzyme creatine kinase (CK) was shown to phosphorylate ADP using phosphocreatine (PCr) to generate ATP.
-It follows that ATP - not PCr - is directly consumed in muscle contraction.
-CK uses creatine to buffer the ATP/ADP ratio.
+In the 1960s, the enzyme creatine kinase was shown to phosphorylate ADP using phosphocreatine to generate ATP and thus buffering the ATP/ADP ratio.

 While creatine's influence on physical performance has been well documented since the early twentieth century, it came into public view following the 1992 Olympics in Barcelona.
-An August 7, 1992 article in The Times reported that Linford Christie, the gold medal winner at 100 meters, had used creatine before the Olympics (however, it should also be noted that Christie was found guilty of doping later in his career).
-An article in Bodybuilding Monthly named Sally Gunnell, who was the gold medalist in the 400-meter hurdles, as another creatine user.
-In addition, The Times also noted that 100 meter hurdler Colin Jackson began taking creatine before the Olympics.
+An 7 August 1992 article in The Times reported that Linford Christie, the gold medal winner at 100 metres, had used creatine before the Olympics.
+An article in Bodybuilding Monthly named Sally Gunnell, who was the gold medalist in the 400-metre hurdles, as another creatine user.
+In addition, The Times also noted that 110 metre hurdler Colin Jackson began taking creatine before the Olympics.